Codeventurer144/Webscraping-HTML-table/README.md

 ```
 [click here to view the screenshot containing this code's output](table_headers.png)

-Because of some `== $0` elements in the HTML structure (as noticeable from the first image in this documentation), it was difficult to extract the table body using conventional methods.
+Because of some `== $0` elements in the HTML structure (as noticeable from the first image in this documentation), extraction of the table body using conventional methods proved difficult.
 Instead, I copied the table's raw HTML content into a variable `tbody_html_content`, then parsed and iterated through it using a `for loop` to extract only the text as a one  dimensional list '`cells`' which was converted into a 2d list as '`celldata`' for recognition by the PandasDataframe.

 ```python
 soup2 = BeautifulSoup(tbody_html_content, 'lxml') #parsing the html-content with lxml